 Day 15

-Note: these cruises sometimes run in reverse so please check the port of departure and return.
+Note that these cruises sometimes run in reverse, so please check the specified port of departure and return.

 [Information is best estimate in ideal circumstances and subject to changes beyond our control.
 The itinerary is a guide only and may be adapted to best suit the weather, tides, currents, availability and other prevailing events.
 Price is for the cruise, not for an exact number of dives].